rockabox/Auxilium.js/README.md

 **Returns**: `object` - A fresh instance of the object originally passed

+# console-logger
+  Using the browsers console logging options, allowing to use console.error if accessible otherwise fallsback to console.log (again if accessible).

+**Params**

+- message `string` - Message to log out
+- type `string` - What logging system to use error, log (defaults to log).

 # create-element
   Creates an element and returns the element